Break the tether of fear and re-discover your freedom.

 The EU has been very petulant and brazen about Britain reclaiming its waters, one EU diplomat said: “Those who have said they want to take back control of British waters forget that you can have the water, but we’re not talking about water we’re talking about fish.
 The fish don’t have passports.
 Some of these fish could be fished earlier when they’re smaller, so they won’t ever get to British waters.
 That might not be good for everyone.”

 Fishing is a viable national business for Britain.
-British companies currently export 80% of their catches – mostly to other EU states – while most of the fish bought by British consumers is imported from European firms.
+British companies currently export 80% of their catches – mostly to the EU – while most of the fish bought by British consumers is imported from European firms.
 Basically Britain buys and sells with Europe but the rest of Europe is free to connect with the larger Asian markets.
 British companies have faced increasing difficulty competing with imports under the EU, especially from Asia.

 Scotland lands more than 60% of the total British catch at its ports scattered all along the coastline.
 These ports have been around for centuries claiming exclusive rights to fishing in inshore waters from the fifteenth century.
 Up to 50% of their population work in the fishing industry with not much alternative employment around.
 The Scottish fish processing industry accounts for 49% of the turnover of the British fish processing industry, and accounts for far more jobs than the catching industry itself.